-I offeres affecting set vices in Government Authority(ies) in Details How the policy affects services in the value chain policies/services charge Environmental laws and Pollution Control Weak enforcement of environmental It results in the firm competing only from the cost perspective regulations Department of laws and regulations which are strict on and not on the environmental-friendliness of its offerings.
-It Thailand (PCD) paper may also influence the firm's investment plans Environmental, health and safety (EHS) inspection Pollution Control Department of Low awareness of technology related to wastewater treatment among It results in inspection visits which are more of a cost than a benefit, considering the time and effort needed to prepare for Thailand (PCD) regulators the visit Intellectual Property (IP) regime Department of Intellectual Property of Thailand (DIP) The Central Intellectual Property and International Trade Court (CIPITC) Absence of strong IP regime despite significant improvements recently Firm is reluctant to transfer technology and knowledge to its local operations for fear that former staff will share its proprietary technology with competitors.
-This also hampers the involvement of local staff in tasks requiring higher technical expertise Movement of natural persons Various ASEAN economies They limit stays by firms' foreign engineers and staff.
-There is also a requirement mooted for a proficiency test in the local language Certain restrictions may limit the number of days that engineers can stay in the economy and hence affect the quality of services provided.
-Firms also become more cautious when about increasing foreign direct investments because the role of foreign staff in ensuring the success of operations is very important
+Government Authority(ies) in Details How the policy affects services in the value chain policies/services charge Environmental laws and Pollution Control Weak enforcement of environmental It results in the firm competing only from the cost perspective regulations Department of laws and regulations which are strict on and not on the environmental-friendliness of its offerings.
+It Thailand (PCD) paper may also influence the firm's investment plans Environmental, health and Pollution Control Low awareness of technology related to It results in inspection visits which are more of a cost than a safety (EHS) inspection Department of wastewater treatment among benefit, considering the time and effort needed to prepare for Thailand (PCD) regulators the visit Intellectual Property (IP) Department of Absence of strong IP regime despite Firm is reluctant to transfer technology and knowledge to its regime Intellectual significant improvements recently local operations for fear that former staff will share its Property of proprietary technology with competitors.
+This also nampers the Inaliand (DIP) involvement of local staff in tasks requiring higher technical The Control expertise Intellectual Broporty and International Trade Movement of natural Various ASEAN They limit stays by firms' foreign Cartain restrictions may limit the number of days that angineers nersons Aconomies engineers and staff.
+There is also a can stay in the economy and hence affect the quality of services persons economies requirement monted for a proficiency provided Firms also become more cautious when about test in the local language increasing foreign direct investments because the role of test in the local language foreign staff in ensuring the success of operations is very important Inportant •

 Local third-party logistics firms Thailand Ministry of Transport Thailand Ministry of Industry Foreign Business Act B.E.
 2542 (1999) restricts foreigners' participation in controlled industries such as transport/logistics.
 Firm has to engage the services of local third-party logistics firms to transport imported equipment and chemicals as well as to collect oil by-products produced by its treatment process.
-Restrictions on participation in the logistics industry restrict choice and raises costs.
-In addition, the firm is worried about identifying unreliable logistics firms which may dispose wastewater illegally, potentially causing the firm and its clients to face reputational risk.
+Restrictions on participation in the logistics industry restrict choice and raises costs. logistics firms which may dispose wastewater illegally, potentially causing the firm and its clients to face reputational risk.